mjg123/mjg123.github.io/about.md

 permalink: /about/
 ---

-This site is maintained by Matthew Gilliard.
-He works for [HP](http://www.hp.com) on [OpenStack](http://www.openstack.org), mainly on [Nova](http://docs.openstack.org/developer/nova/), with occasional dabblings in [Ironic](http://docs.openstack.org/developer/ironic/), [Infra](http://ci.openstack.org) and other places.
+This site is maintained by me, Matthew Gilliard.
+I work for [HP](http://www.hp.com) on [OpenStack](http://www.openstack.org), mainly on [Nova](http://docs.openstack.org/developer/nova/), with occasional dabblings in [Ironic](http://docs.openstack.org/developer/ironic/), [Infra](http://ci.openstack.org) and other places.